bennidi/mbassador/README.md

 + <em><strong>FilteredMessage event</em></strong>: Messages that have matching handlers but do not pass the configured filters result in the publication of a FilteredMessage object which wraps the original message.
 FilteredMessage events can be handled by registering listeners that handle FilteredMessage.
 + <em><strong>Synchronization</em></strong>: It is possible to ensure that a handler is invoked non-concurrently,i.e. making it thread-safe by adding @Synchronized
-+ <em><strong>Extensibility</em></strong>:MBassador is designed to be extensible with custom implementations of various components like message dispatchers and handler invocations (using the decorator pattern), metadata reader (you can add your own annotations) and factories for different kinds of objects.
-A configuration object is used to customize the different configurable parts
++ <em><strong>Extensibility</em></strong>: MBassador is designed to be extensible with custom implementations of various components like message dispatchers and handler invocations (using the decorator pattern), metadata reader (you can add your own annotations) and factories for different kinds of objects.
+A configuration object is used to customize the different configurable parts (Features)
 + <em><strong>Ease of Use</em></strong>: Using MBassador in your project is very easy.
 Create as many instances of MBassador as you like (usually a singleton will do), mark and configure your message handlers with @Handler annotations and finally register the listeners at any MBassador instance.
 Start sending messages to your listeners using one of MBassador's publication methods (sync or async).
 Done!